-Elms were once a prominent part of the UK landscape and were a favourite of the artist John Constable (figure 1).
+Elms were once a prominent part of the UK landscape and were a favourite subject in the paintings of John Constable.
 Besides aesthetic appeal elm also provided a versatile and durable wood which found uses in furniture, flooring, cladding, hockey sticks and musical instruments.
-Then came Dutch elm disease, first in the 1920s caused by the fungus Ophiostoma ulmi, a then in the 1960s with a second introduction of a more aggressive species of pathogen, Ophiostoma novo-ulmi.
+Then came Dutch elm disease, first in the 1920s caused by the fungus Ophiostoma ulmi, and then in the 1960s with a second introduction of a more aggressive species of pathogen, Ophiostoma novo-ulmi.

 The upgraded pathogen spread rapidly via Scolytus beetles and by the 1980's mature elm trees were largely gone from the landscape.
-For more information on Dutch elm disease see Dutch Elm disease: Central and southern Britain.
+For more information on Dutch elm disease see Dutch elm disease: Central and southern Britain.
 Elms have not disappeared though, several isolated pockets of mature trees survive and many elms can be found as young trees in hedgerows although they rarely survive more than 20 years before succumbing to disease.